NicksSimulationsROS/multi_jackal/README.md

 Significant amounts of code are from Clearpaths Jackal package, this just has minor changes.

-# Gazebo notes
-ROS uses an older version of Gazebo.
-At some point Gazebo wanted to move to newer standards and types, and ROS didn't want to (or wasn't able to) keep up.
-Gazebo still has a few bits and pieces of ROS tutorials and such, but it isn't as clearly separated from the versions that don't play well with ROS.
-This means that some capabilities appear that they should work in ROS, but don't.

-As for the Jackal, if you only want to simulate one, then follow the [guide](https://www.clearpathrobotics.com/assets/guides/jackal/simulation.html).
+If you only want to simulate one, then follow the [guide](https://www.clearpathrobotics.com/assets/guides/jackal/simulation.html).
 The problem is that it isn't scalable.
 They use the same transformation tree and some message names.
 You can see the problem yourself if you spawn two and have a